Theunseenhammer/Neural-Networks-in-de-browser/README.md

 ## Installation

-Neural Networks in de browser is only testen in v16.14.12 [Node.js](https://nodejs.org/).
+Neural Networks in de browser is only tested in v16.14.12 [Node.js](https://nodejs.org/).

 Install the dependencies and devDependencies and start the server.